Chalk Streams and Wetland Meadows Project (2021-2023)

 “Chalk Streams and wetland meadows: guarding the irreplaceable for people and nature”

 Chalk Streams and Wetland Meadows was an exciting 18 month project which ran from September 2021 until March 2023.
-The project, funded by the Government’s Green Recovery Challenge Fund, delivered a number of activities developed by the Chilterns Chalk Streams Project focussing on chalk streams and wetland habitats across the Chilterns Area of Outstanding Natural Beauty.
+The project, funded by the Government’s Green Recovery Challenge Fund, delivered a number of activities developed by the Chilterns Chalk Streams Project focussing on chalk streams and wetland habitats across the Chilterns National Landscape.

 The Green Recovery Challenge Fund (GRCF) was a £40m short-term competitive fund to kick start environmental renewal whilst creating and retaining a range of jobs in England.
 The GRCF was open to environmental charities and their partners.
 This Government funding was distributed by the National Lottery Heritage Fund in partnership with Defra.